On Being a Student of One Truth (Psalm 119:103)

 It’s hard to know what to trust anymore.
 Almost everything you read, watch, or listen to—even from traditionally reliable news sources—feels tainted by bias, driven by partisan agendas, or undermined by too-hasty commentary and unsubstantiated claims.
 Where can we look for truth in the “post-truth” digital age?

 Whether Hansen is correct about the current landscape, he is most certainly giving voice to how many, many people, and a diversity of people, are presently feeling.
 But how would you answer that question?
 “Where can we look for truth in the “post-truth” digital age?”
-Well, I'm not here this morning to recommend trustworthy website, publications, or media outlets.
+Well, I'm not here this morning to recommend trustworthy websites, publications, or media outlets.
 But I am here to encourage you in the same way Collin Hansen encouraged his readers in that e-mail: in regard to (as he put it), “God’s Word and the unchanging truth of the gospel.”

 With that goal in mind, let's look together at Psalm 119.
 Not only is Psalm 119 the longest psalm in the Psalter, but it could also be called the longest chapter in the Bible, clocking in at a staggering 176 verses!
 But what should really distinguish this psalm in both your mind and your heart is its incredible emphasis on the word of God.